 Becker Intermediate Elementary encourages and welcomes all volunteers to our school.
 Whether a parent, guardian, grandparent or community person, your time spent at Becker Intermediate Elementary, as a volunteer, is an important contribution to a child's education.
 Information will be sent home at the start of the school year outlining volunteer needs.
 If you are interested in volunteering contact your child's teacher or the Intermediate Elementary Office to arrange times and activities.
-Because volunteers are not required to have background checks completed, all volunteering are expected to report to the Intermediate Office to sign-in and get a volunteer badge to wear while in the building.
+Because volunteers are not required to have background checks completed, all volunteers will be allowed to work with students only in supervised settings.
+All persons volunteering are expected to report to the Intermediate Office to sign-in and get a volunteer badge to wear while in the building.